From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin."

 “That’s what I’m here to discuss.”

-“Even if I could help, even if I were able, I’ve been out of the game too long, technology’s past me by, there’s too much to relearn I would only slow you down.”
+“Even if I could help, even if I were able, I’ve been out of the game too long.
+Technology’s past me by, there’s too much to relearn I would only slow you down.”

-“Our cohort’s made up of brilliant code developers, mathematicians and software engineers, but our gifts don’t overlap with yours, you’ve always been the visionary, the guy who sees tomorrow as if it’s today and knows how to navigate the chasm.
+“Our cohort’s made up of brilliant code developers, mathematicians and software engineers, but our gifts don’t overlap with yours.
+You’ve always been the visionary, the guy who sees tomorrow as if it’s today and knows how to navigate the chasm.

-“I theory the singularity is the point where computer intelligence surpasses human intelligence, but I don’t believe that’ll ever happen.
-AI is built on rule-based logic, the classic, if-then-else’ construct.
+“AI singularity is just theory, the mythical point where computer intelligence surpasses human intelligence.
+I don’t believe that’ll ever happen.
+For one thing, AI is built on rule-based logic, the classic, ‘if-then-else’ construct.
 It can never achieve reason or rational thought with that foundation.
-AI views the world in binary terms, black-and-white, human thought though is based on gray-scale logic where absolutely everything has a context and caveat, which is why no two people think or react the same to a given set of stimuli.
+AI views the world in binary terms, black-&-white, human thought is based on a graded logic where everything has a context and caveats.
+It’s why no two people think or react the same to a given set of stimuli.

 “What if I told you breakthroughs are being made?”